Guides for Brides logo

 Jhumka – Traditional Indian earrings

-Maang Tikka – A thin chain with a hook on one end to attach to the hair and a pendant on the other end that lays on the forehead
+Maang Tikka/Matha Patti - A thin chain with a hook on one end to attach to the hair and a pendant on the other end that lays on the forehead

 The Ceremony

 There are lots of different elements which might be included in Hindu wedding ceremonies.
 These are usually traditions which have been passed down through generations.
-A couple might include some parts but not others, however there are some elements which are usually part of the ceremony.
+A couple might include some parts but not others, however there are some elements which are usually a constant part of all ceremonies.

-In particular, the journeys and arrivals of both the bride and groom are celebrated with prayers, singing and flower garlands.
-There is also Gau Daan, a symbolic exchange of gifts which originates from dowry traditions, and Hasta Milap, where the couple’s hands are tied together with cotton thread to symbolise their new unbreakable bond.
+In particular, the entrances of both the bride and groom are celebrated with prayers, singing and flower garlands.
+There is also Gau Daan, a symbolic exchange of gifts which originates from dowry traditions, and Hasta Milap, where the couple's hands are tied together with cotton thread to symbolise their new unbreakable bond.

 We have written a detailed guide to Hindu wedding ceremonies, which you can find here.